nuhgooyin/nuhgooyin/README.md

 - 💻 Tech Associate at the Mathematical & Computational Sciences Society, University of Toronto (June 2024 - May 2025)
 - 🎤 Vice President at the Student Society for Algorithmic Modelling, University of Toronto (June 2023 - May 2024)
 - 🎉 Logistics Officer at the Computer Science Student Society, University of Toronto (June 2023 - May 2024)
-- 📚 Facilitator at the Robert Gillespie Academic Skills Centre, University of Toronto (Sep.
-2023 - Dec.
-2023)

 ### My Interests
 - Public speaking and leadership roles